Professor of PediatricsDirector of Pediatric Congenital Catheterization Laboratory

-His laboratory research centers on the development of novel pediatric stents and other devices made from nano-synthesized "smart" materials such as thin film nitinol.
-Dr. Levi is been the recipient of grants from the National Institue of Health (NIH), National Science Foundation (NSF), the American Heart Association (AHA), the Paige Foundation and multiple other foundations and agencies.
-He has over 100 publications and abstracts - some select publications from Dr Levi's laboratory are listed below.
+While his primary role at UCLA is in interventional cardiology, he also remains active in translational research.
+He is PI and Co-PI on many clinical trials of new devices including the Gore Cardioform ASD trial, the Medtronic Harmony Trial and the Edwards Alterra trial.
+His laboratory research centers on the development of novel pediatric stents.
+Dr. Levi is been the recipient of grants from the National Institute of Health (NIH), National Science Foundation (NSF), the American Heart Association (AHA), the Paige Foundation and multiple other foundations and agencies.
+He has over 100 publications and abstracts - some select publications from Dr. Levi's laboratory are listed below.

 Dr. Levi is also very active in philanthropy work as well.
 He is on the board of Camp Del Corazon and Hearts With Hope.
 He goes to Peru once or twice a year to perform procedures on children with congenital heart disease and he also volunteers as ôcamp doctorö at Camp del Corazon.